-Policy 1.3.1 Alachua County shall promote access to healthful, affordable and nutritious food.

-- Policy 1.3.1.1 Promote food security and public health by encouraging locally-based food production, distribution, and choice in accordance with the Future Land Use Element. - Policy 1.3.1.2 Alachua County shall consider programs to encourage property owners to make use of vacant properties as community gardens.

-- Policy 1.3.1.3 Continue to offer support for home and community gardening through programs offered by USDA Farm to School Programs and the Alachua County Extension Office and target low-income and populations at high-risk for health disparity for programs promoting gardening, healthy food access and nutrition improvement. - Policy 1.3.1.4 Alachua County shall discourage the sale of less healthy foods and beverages as defined by Institute of Medicine within local government facilities including recreational areas. - Policy 1.3.1.5 The County shall consider regulations limiting new fast food establishments in close proximity to schools. - Policy 1.3.1.6 Support food banks, pantries, and other sources that help provide food assistance to low income residents so that all families, seniors, schools, and community-based organizations are able to access, purchase, and increase intake of seasonal and fresh fruits, vegetables, and other nutritious foods. - Policy 1.3.2.
+- Policy 1.3.1 Alachua County shall promote access to healthful, affordable and nutritious food. - Policy 1.3.1.1 Promote food security and public health by encouraging locally-based food production, distribution, and choice in accordance with the Future Land Use Element. - Policy 1.3.1.2 Alachua County shall consider programs to encourage property owners to make use of vacant properties as community gardens. - Policy 1.3.1.3 Continue to offer support for home and community gardening through programs offered by USDA Farm to School Programs and the Alachua County Extension Office and target low-income and populations at high-risk for health disparity for programs promoting gardening, healthy food access and nutrition improvement. - Policy 1.3.1.4 Alachua County shall discourage the sale of less healthy foods and beverages as defined by Institute of Medicine within local government facilities including recreational areas. - Policy 1.3.1.5 The County shall consider regulations limiting new fast food establishments in close proximity to schools. - Policy 1.3.1.6 Support food banks, pantries, and other sources that help provide food assistance to low income residents so that all families, seniors, schools, and community-based organizations are able to access, purchase, and increase intake of seasonal and fresh fruits, vegetables, and other nutritious foods. - Policy 1.3.2.
 Alachua County shall partner with local organizations and develop standards to promote community food systems. - Policy 1.3.2.1.Standards and regulations for community agriculture shall be developed in coordination with the UF IFAS and Extension agents and local and regional agricultural organizations according to regulations of the Florida Department of Agriculture and the USDA.
-Existing standards will be utilized to the greatest extent possible. - Policy 1.3.2.2.
+Existing standards will be utilized to the greatest extent possible.

+- Policy 1.3.2.2.
 As provided in the Future Land Use and Energy Elements, Alachua County shall promote and develop standards for uses, including produce stands, farmers markets and food cooperatives, to facilitate location of fresh produce providers within or in close proximity to residential areas. - Policy 1.3.2.3.
-Alachua County shall utilize economic development tools including public/private partnerships, and site facilitation, to promote location of grocery stores and Farmers Markets in proximity to underserved areas.

-(a) Coordinate with Regional Transit System [RTS] and other public transit providers to facilitate access to food shopping for low income transportation disadvantaged residents through incentives.

-(b) Encourage farmers' markets and other healthy food retailers to accept federal nutrition programs such as WIC and SNAP (food stamps) and encourage information distribution via county offices and website.
-Continue to work with local organizations to offer incentives for utilizing the nutrition programs.

-(c) Alachua County shall consider a program for partnerships for healthy corner stores, and incentives to attract grocers to food deserts.
+Alachua County shall utilize economic development tools including public/private partnerships, and site facilitation, to promote location of grocery stores and Farmers Markets in proximity to underserved areas. - (a) Coordinate with Regional Transit System [RTS] and other public transit providers to facilitate access to food shopping for low income transportation disadvantaged residents through incentives. - (b) Encourage farmers' markets and other healthy food retailers to accept federal nutrition programs such as WIC and SNAP (food stamps) and encourage information distribution via county offices and website.
+Continue to work with - local organizations to offer incentives for utilizing the nutrition programs. - (c) Alachua County shall consider a program for partnerships for healthy corner stores, and incentives to attract grocers to food deserts. - Policy 1.3.2.4.
+Alachua County shall work to implement the 2009 Hunger Abatement Plan and future updates, and shall provide technical assistance for community food access studies.